 Cumulative development on the UC Merced campus, including the proposed project, as well as cumulative development off campus to the south and west of the campus would place additional demand on fire service providers.
-The campus and surrounding lands are currently served by the MCFD and Cal Fire.
+The campus and surrounding lands are currently served by the MCFD and Cal Fire the VST property to the south are currently served by the City of Merced Fire Department.
 It is anticipated that the City of Merced will file an application to Merced County LAFCo to annex the UC Merced campus in 2023.
 The timing as to when the annexation will be approved is unknown at this time.
 The UC Merced campus will be served by MFD when the annexation is approved.

-Regardless of provider, additional staff, equipment, and facilities would be required to ensure adequate levels of service.
-As discussed above under Item a.i, the MFD has plans to construct two new fire stations in the vicinity of the campus to serve future growth in the north/northern portion of the SOI/SUDP area.
-Furthermore, while the MCFD and Cal Fire do not currently have plans to upgrade facilities area, no facilities would be required to serve future growth on campus All new facilities would be subject to CEQA requirements for environmental assessment, which would allow for the identification and consideration of potential impacts and mitigation.
+Regardless of provider, Additional staff, equipment, and facilities would be required to ensure adequate levels of service.
+As discussed above under Item a.i, the MFD has plans to construct two new fire stations in the vicinity of the campus to serve future growth in the north/northern portion of the SOI/SUDP near the campus area.
+Furthermore, while the MCFD and Cal Fire do not currently have plans to upgrade facilities area, no facilities would be required to serve future growth on campus.
+All new facilities would be subject to CEQA requirements for environmental assessment, which would allow for the identification and consideration of potential impacts and mitigation.
 As a result, significant impacts associated with these new fire stations would be minimized to the maximum extent feasible.
-Based on the analysis in the City's and County's General Plan EIRs, environmental impacts from fire station development and expansion are expected to be less than significant.
+Based on the analysis in the City's and County's General Plan EIR and the addendum prepared for the annexation of the campus, environmental impacts from fire station development and expansion are expected to be less than significant.
 Therefore, the cumulative impact of future development in the northeastern portion of the City, including the proposed project, on fire protection services would be less than significant.